Address (Cryptocurrency)

 Address formats can: hash the full public key (short address, requires lookup for verification), include compressed key data, or use hierarchical structures.
 Checksum algorithms detect typos.
 Encoding (Base58, Bech32, Base64) affects length and character set.

-SynX addresses derive from quantum-resistant Kyber-768 and SPHINCS+ public keys.
-The address format accommodates larger post-quantum data while remaining practical for sharing and display.
-Your SynX address is safe to publish—no quantum computer can derive your private key from it.
+The address format accommodates larger post-quantum data while remaining practical for sharing, display, and QR codes.
+Your SynX address is safe to publish—no quantum computer can reverse the BLAKE2b hash to derive your private keys.
+The SX prefix provides instant visual identification, and the built-in checksum catches typos before funds are sent to invalid addresses.

 Frequently Asked Questions